secarider/The_Factory/README.md

 Typical flow:

 - OEM_Backups  →  Copy Eligible Targets To `OEM dir` and Prefix the name with `OEM_filename`
-- Check Sources suitability for clean cuts and if "Risky"
+- Check source suitability for clean cuts and flag "risky" files
-- Allow `REKEY_rebuild` of files for perfect cuts and joins thanks to a 1 second keyframe rate
+- Optionally rebuild sources (REKEY) with ~1-second keyframes for reliable cuts and joins
-- Everything comes out MKV no matter what it was going in That Is All. exception is OEM_backups they are whatever they were
+- All processed outputs are normalized to MKV format.
+Exception is OEM_backups they are whatever they were.
 - Build Template → create example of the intro reference, hopefully from `REKEY_ Sources`
 - Detect Intros → `This Is Magic Right Here Folks` IntroFind finds the intro and enters times into generated `intro_map.csv`
-- Run GAPMAN → remove intros cleanly, make minor adjustments of cut times "if needed" with ( pre , post , overall drift, start of, end of ) intro cut padding
+- Run GAPMAN → remove intros cleanly, supports fine adjustment of cut timing when needed with ( pre , post , overall drift, start of, end of ) intro cut padding
 - Apply Title / Subtitle fixes and set what you see in the titlebar of your player not just filenames
 - Finalize outputs → cleanup and rename files, dump temps, originals, and decide what to do with protected OEM_backups, option to tar them up